-- Time spent learning and working within an organisation - Making a meaningful contribution within that organization - Occupationally-specific developing practical and technical skills in the subject the student is studying - A requirement for all T Level learners from September 2020 and, for learners on other vocational programmes - Employers can offer industry placements as a block, day release or a mix of these, and can discuss sharing part of the placement with another employer if necessary.
+- Time spent learning and working within an organisation - Making a meaningful contribution within that organisation - Occupationally-specific developing practical and technical skills in the subject the student is studying - A requirement for all T Level learners from September 2020 and, for learners on other vocational programmes - Employers can offer industry placements as a block, day release or a mix of these, and can discuss sharing part of the placement with another employer if necessary. - Incentive Payment of £1,000 is paid to an Employer for delivering a T Level Industry Placement which commences between 27 May 2021 and 31 July 2022.